celalunver/CAPSCodeChallengeDocs/CAPS Code Challenge Practices.1.md

 The team met on 9th of September Monday at 9:30.
 The team members already examined the issued Readme.md file for the Code Challenge by the Province.
 The team has concluded the following decisions and the related action items;

 - Decision 1 - The solution requested by the Province is a Dynamics based solution.
 So, the team decided to issue only one solution based on Dynamics 365 F&O.

 - Decision 2 - The team for the Code Challenge has been formed as follows;
   * Product Owner - Selami Kul
   * Scrum Master - Celal Unver
   * Development Team - Mesut Boztas (Dynamics Expert)
   * Development Team - Enver Yilmaz (Dynamics Developer - Tester)

+- Decision 3 - User roles have been discussed by the Team.
+Come to an agreement that new temporary Etg users should be created within Etg domain for the Province to access

 ## "Code Challenge" Daily Scrum Meeting - 1
 ## "Code Challenge" Daily Scrum Meeting - 2